FargonDecember/pov-sim/README.md

 The app should now be up and running at http://127.0.0.1:5000/

+*If you encounter the following on MacOS*

+"docker: Error response from daemon: Ports are not available: exposing port TCP 0.0.0.0:5000 -> 0.0.0.0:0: listen tcp 0.0.0.0:5000: bind: address already in use."

+*You may need to disable AirPlay reciever for this excercise.*

+*System Settings > General > AirDrop & Handoff > AirPlay Receiver.*

 Navigate to http://127.0.0.1:5000/apidocs/ to view the API interface and make requests

 ## Cleanup